Monday, July 17, 2017

 He uncuffed me and I returned to the car.
 I didn't stop shaking for a few hours.
 I didn't sleep that night.
 It wasn't until we returned to Camano Island that we requested the cop's body cam.
 I wrote a summary of my experience and sent it to the prosecutor.
 I have never been able to watch the video.
 The prosecutor watched it and then dropped all the charges and begged us not to sue.
 When we considered suing, it was too late.
 The open window of 180 days had lapsed.

 In any case, I understand more fully now that there are good cops and bad cops.
-And that if I hadn't been meek and mild, something really terrible could have happened.
+And that if I hadn't been meek and mild, something even worse could have happened.
 Paul's advice is always to save your argument for the court room.

 No comments: